Calibration FAQ¶

 The detectors are deterministic on a given input, so a standard precision/recall sweep works.
 What Cloud gives you on top of that:

-- The golden dataset to sweep against (1,200+ labelled traces across 14 MAST failure modes).
+- The golden dataset to sweep against (15,000+ labelled traces spanning the MAST failure modes and framework-specific cases).

 - The eval harness (